anuptiwari32/Indian-Postal-Code/README.md

 longitude         : estimated longitude (wgs84)

-There are two converted files each for Microsoft Sql Server and Mysql
+There is a converted file each for use with Mysql